uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_bounded_queue_cls/iterators.rst

         const_iterator unsafe_cend() const;

-    **Returns**: an iterator to the element which follows the last element in the container.
+    **Returns**: an iterator to the element that follows the last element in the container.